chexov/rexpython/README.txt

 RexPython
 =========

-This is python Rx implementation mimicing RxJava API as far as it can.
+This is Reactive Extensions (Rx) for Python implementation mimicing RxJava2 API as far as it can.
+It is LINQ free btw.
+The goal to make it hackable on the go.

 Installation